wronai/domd/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-### Adding New Parsers
+## Adding New Parsers

-To add support for a new project type:
+To add support for a new project type, follow these steps:

 1. Create a parser in `src/domd/parsers/`
 2. Implement the parser interface